What could invalidate your car insurance?

 The main driver

 Lying about the main driver of a car is a common type of insurance fraud known as fronting.
-This typically happens when a parent claims they’re the main driver of their child’s car to keep costs down.
-Fronting is a criminal offence and you could face prosecution for fraud.
+This typically happens when a parent claims they’re the main driver of their child’s car to keep down costs.

 When completing a quote with us, always answer the questions honestly to make sure you get the right policy.
 If your details change after you’ve bought your policy, let your insurance provider know, even if it doesn’t seem directly relevant.